|

 Where interventions

-associated with a care pathway have a completion time-frame attributed to them
+associated with a care pathway have a completion time-frame

-pathway-specific KPIs, the event will not show as completed in MaST.
-It is the
+their pathway-specific KPIs, the event will not show as completed in MaST.
+It is the user's responsibility to ensure that such

-dates in the source system are changed where this is appropriate.
+interventions are repeated, or the dates in the source system are changed where

 ·